 Looking for flights to Bonaire?
 We have all the general information you need to get you on your way to a great dive vacation in Bonaire.

-When you leave Bonaire, you will have to pay an airport tax of US$34 (if your final destination is Curaçao, St. Maarten, St. Eustatius, Saba or Aruba the tax is US$7).
+Bonaire charges a US$35 airport tax which is included in the price of international tickets. (if your final destination is Curaçao, St. Maarten, St. Eustatius, Saba or Aruba the tax is US$9).

 The airport code for Bonaire is BON.